What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE

 The agency taking your land has sophisticated and experienced legal counsel advising them.
 You need your own team to ensure that you are treated fairly.
 Sever Storey eminent domain attorneys have helped thousands of clients increase their compensation and maximize their benefits.

 If you need immediate assistance with your case, contact Sever Storey now.
 Don’t lose out on any money that you deserve.
 Using our decades of combined experience, we’ll fight to protect your rights and your future.
 Call us today.
-We have offices in Illinois, Indiana, North Carolina, Ohio, Texas, Kentucky, and Georgia.
+We have offices in Kentucky, Georgia, Illinois, Indiana, North Carolina, Ohio, and Texas.
 We also have a large network of landowner attorneys that can provide advice and representation in other states where Sever Storey does not currently have an office.